-The paper is organised as follows: section II provides a brief review of the literature on the demand for housing.
-Section III gives background information on the housing market in Barbados and section IV outlines the methodology that is employed, while section V discussed the econometric results.
+This paper is organised as follows: Section II provides a brief review of the literature on the demand for housing.
+Section III outlines the methodology that is employed, while Section IV discusses the econometric results.
 The final section presents the concluding remarks.